 The advance notice bylaw provides a transparent, structured and fair process for nominating directors under which all shareholders, whether voting by proxy or attending a meeting to elect directors, are made aware of potential proxy contests in advance of the meeting.
 Among other things, the advance notice bylaw fixes a deadline of not less than 30 days and not more than 65 days before a meeting of shareholders by which nominations for directors must be submitted to the corporation.
 We believe our shareholders should be given sufficient information and time to make appropriate decisions on the election of board representatives.

 New standards and interpretations not yet adopted

-A number of new standards, interpretations and amendments to existing standards are not yet effective for the year ended December 31, 2012, and have not been applied in preparing these consolidated financial statements.
-The following standards, amendments to and interpretations of existing standards have been published and are mandatory for our accounting periods beginning on or after January 1, 2013, unless otherwise noted.
+A number of new standards, interpretations and amendments to existing standards are not yet effective for the year ended December 31, 2013, and have not been applied in preparing the consolidated financial statements.
+The following standards, amendments to and interpretations of existing standards have been published and are mandatory for our accounting periods beginning on or after January 1, 2014, unless otherwise noted.

-In December 2011, the IASB issued amendments to IAS 32, Financial Instruments: Presentation (IAS 32) and IFRS 7, Financial Instruments: Disclosures (IFRS 7).
-The amendments are effective for periods beginning on or after January 1, 2013 for IFRS 7 and January 1, 2014 for IAS 32 and are to be applied retrospectively.
-These amendments clarify matters regarding offsetting financial assets and financial liabilities as well as related disclosure requirements.
-We intend to adopt the amendments to IFRS 7 in our financial statements for the annual period beginning on January 1, 2013, and the amendments to IAS 32 in our financial statements for the annual period beginning January 1, 2014 and do not expect the amendments to have a material impact on the financial statements.
+In December 2011, the IASB issued amendments to IAS 32, Financial Instruments: Presentation (IAS 32).
+The amendment is effective for periods beginning on or after January 1, 2014 and is to be applied retrospectively.
+The amendment clarifies matters regarding offsetting financial assets and financial liabilities as well as related disclosure requirements.
+We intend to adopt the amendments to IAS 32 in our financial statements for the annual period beginning January 1, 2014 and we do not expect the amendments to have a material impact on our financial statements.